zhenning/riak_wiki/pages/Riak/Concepts/Secondary-Indexes.md

 1. Choose one node in the cluster.
 Run `riak-admin leave` on the node.
 2. Wait for transfers to complete.
 Then, run `riak stop`.
-3. Turn on Secondary Indexes.
+3. Turn on Secondary Indexes by configuring Riak to use the ELevelDB backend, `riak_kv_eleveldb_backend`.
 4. Run `riak-admin join`
 5. Repeat with remaining nodes.